Everything Blockchain Inc. Partners with Center for Internet Security as New CIS CyberMarket Vendor

-/EIN News/ -- Jacksonville, Florida, March 28, 2023 (GLOBE NEWSWIRE) -- Everything Blockchain Inc., (OTCMKTS: EBZT), a technology company that is blending blockchain, DBMS and Zero Trust to deliver disruptive new ways to store, manage and protect data, today announced a partnership with the Center for Internet Security, Inc. (CIS®) in the CIS CyberMarket®.
+Jacksonville, Florida, March 28, 2023 (GLOBE NEWSWIRE) -- Everything Blockchain Inc., EBZT, a technology company that is blending blockchain, DBMS and Zero Trust to deliver disruptive new ways to store, manage and protect data, today announced a partnership with the Center for Internet Security, Inc. (CIS®) in the CIS CyberMarket®.
 CIS is a non-profit cybersecurity organization committed to keeping the connected world a safer place.

 Everything Blockchain, Inc. delivers novel solutions to the market that protect and securely store intellectual property.
 The company's EB Control application safeguards data on the owner's local device by creating a secure vault which can be stored, transported or shared; allowing the owner to maintain complete control for the life of the data.
 With EB Control, data and files can be geo-fenced, time-fenced and data rights management invoked so that data can be confidently shared and controlled outside of your secure domain.